smasher44/CrownClothing/README.md

 # CrownClothing
 E-Commerce App
-Recently did majr changes in the react-routing
+Recently did major changes in the react-routing